-Stiff fingers often result from arthritis, but there may be other causes.
+Stiff fingers often result from arthritis, but there are other causes.
 They include tenosynovitis, which causes trigger finger, carpal tunnel syndrome, or an injury.
 Stretching, home remedies, and medical treatment may help.

-A person may experience stiff fingers at a specific time of the day, which may signify a certain condition.
-This may help a doctor make a diagnosis.
-To determine the best treatment for stiff fingers, a doctor must first determine the cause.
+A person may experience stiff fingers at a specific time of the day.
+This may signify a certain condition that can help a doctor make a diagnosis.
+However, to determine the best treatment for stiff fingers, a doctor must identify the cause.

 This article explores the various causes of stiff fingers and the treatment options available.
 It also describes some stretches and exercises a person can do at home to help restore flexibility to the hands.